mouse0270/bootstrap-notify/README.md

 ## Changelog
 ##### Version 3.0.0
 - New template structure
+- Better event handling for onShow, onShown, onHide, onHidden
+- updating growl content will reposition growls below it
+- Fixed updating icon images
 - Added the ability to show progress bars
-- Better event handling for onShow, onShown, onHide, onHidden
-- Adjust position only after successor has finished its animation
 - Added the ability to pass position in the settings
 - Added Transition CSS to plugin
 ```css